The Beginner's Guide to Growing Weed

 Get your copy and learn later

-Plenty of useful information and resources in our guide to consolidate your weed growing knowledge
+Plenty of useful information and resources in our guide to take your weed growing to the next level.

-As cannabis seeds start to grow into a plant, moving them to a bigger container will be required.
+As cannabis seeds begin growing into plants, you’ll need to move them to bigger containers.
 The process of transplanting a cannabis plant from its initial container to a bigger pot is called “re-homing.”

-To grow healthy and strong, as well as to flourish, a cannabis plant will need more space to spread out and not to become “rootbound,” which has negative effects on the plant's quality.
+To grow healthy and strong, as well as to flourish, a cannabis plant needs more space to spread out and avoid becoming “rootbound,” which negatively affects the plant's quality.
 The bigger the re-homing container is, the larger and healthier a plant will grow.

-When grown indoors, a cannabis plant will most likely undergo two transplanting stages on average.
-In 4-8 weeks after germination, a plant will travel from the first (1 gallon) to its second (2 gallons) and, most likely, final container.
-Two weeks before flowering, some plants will want to travel to the third and largest (5 gallons) container.
-Keep in mind that fetching a giant first pot from day one is not a good idea, as if a seed doesn’t pull through, you’ll be wasting soil.
-Also, in a big pot, a small plant won’t be receiving enough water, as it will be spreading over the entire pot.
+When grown indoors, a cannabis plant will most likely undergo two transplanting stages.
+In four to eight weeks after germination, a plant will travel from the first (1 gallon) to its second (2 gallons) and, most likely, final container.
+Two weeks before flowering, some plants will need to move to the third and largest (5 gallons) container.
+Keep in mind that using a giant pot from day one is not a good idea.
+If a seed doesn’t pull through, you’ll be wasting soil.
+A small plant usually doesn’t receive enough water in a big pot, because the water spreads over the entire pot.

-Similar to us growers, cannabis plants prefer temperatures not too hot and not too cold, or maybe a little bit warmer.
+Similar to us growers, cannabis plants prefer temperatures that are not too hot and not too cold.

-As an indoor cannabis grower, you will have to make sure the temperature is just about right.
-In general, marijuana plants grow best when the temperature is 70-85°F (20-30 °C) during the day when the lights are on.
-When lights are off (“night mode”), cannabis plants need a slightly cooler temperature.
+As an indoor cannabis grower, you'll have to make sure the temperature range is just right.
+In general, marijuana plants grow best in 70-85°F (20-30 °C) temperatures during the day when the lights are on.
+When the lights turn off (“night mode”), cannabis plants need slightly cooler temperatures.

-Correct temperature settings are key to growing healthy and potent cannabis.Find out more about indoor growing temperature
+Correct temperature settings are key to growing healthy and potent cannabis.Find out more about indoor growing temperatures